Open: 10am - 12noon

 These groups have only recently started to meet in Café Mosaic once a month, and they have remarked that they love the space and friendly service from staff and volunteers.

-This is a new group set up and managed by The Link Visiting Scheme, initially for a period of fourteen weeks, but possibly longer if proving to be successful.
-They use the hall for their weekly meetings, buying teas and coffees from Café Mosaic.
-They provide a hot or cold lunch for their clients and it has been a very successful group and invaluable community need which in turn has also involved the Café in a positive way.
+This is managed by The Link Visiting Scheme, who use the church for Chair Yoga and Active minds.
+Both groups are very well attended and provide a regular income for us, buying teas and coffees from Café Mosaic.
+It has been a very successful group and invaluable community need, which in turn has also involved the Café in a positive way.